-End-uses of hydrogen peroxide (HP) have undergone major development during recent decades : more than two millions tons 100% of HP are used world-wide in multiple applications, principally based on the oxidizing properties of this product.
-Recognised as environmental friendly in so far as its by-products, water and oxygen, do not represent any risk, HP remains nevertheless a chemical for which storage and handling are safe only as long as strict safety principles are known and respected by all.
+End-uses of hydrogen peroxide have undergone major development during recent decades: in 2019 more than five million tons 100% of hydrogen peroxide are used world-wide in multiple applications e.g. pulp and paper, chemical, home and personal care.
+Recognised as environmentally friendly in so far as its by-products, water and oxygen, do not represent any risk, hydrogen peroxide remains nevertheless a chemical for which storage and handling are safe only as long as strict safety principles are known and respected by all.

-The European producers of HP, members of the Cefic Peroxygens Sector Group(SG), have decided to combine their knowledge and experience in order to present consistent recommendations on the bulk storage of HP.
+The European producers of hydrogen peroxide, members of the Cefic Peroxygens Sector Group, have decided to combine their knowledge and experience in order to present consistent recommendations on the bulk storage of hydrogen peroxide.
 The purpose of this guideline can be defined as following:

-- To provide to users, authorities and other stakeholders information for carrying out risk assessments for new or existing storage installations of HP.
-Although HP is a well-known product, the existing literature on the product is wide but neither complete nor homogeneous.
-This guideline, as a common source of information, should minimise the risk of confusion and uncertainty among producers, users and regulators. - To ensure the safety of the installations of producers and users of HP by realistic proposals concerning the design and operation of HP storage installations.
-This guideline should be used as a basis for training and increasing the know-how of all HP users. - To set up minimum harmonised requirements for the storage installations, accepted by all the HP producers members of the Cefic.
+To provide to users, authorities and other stakeholders information for carrying out risk assessments for new or existing storage installations of hydrogen peroxide.
+Although it is a well-known product, the existing literature on the product is wide but neither complete nor homogeneous.
+This guideline, as a common source of information, should minimise the risk of confusion and uncertainty among producers, users and regulators.

+- To ensure the safety of the installations of producers and users of hydrogen peroxide by realistic proposals concerning the design and operation of hydrogen peroxide storage installations.
+This guideline should be used as a basis for training and increasing the know-how of all hydrogen peroxide users. - To set up minimum harmonised requirements for the storage installations, accepted by all the hydrogen peroxide producers which are members of Cefic Peroxygens Sector Group.